806.8 Storm Water Pollution Prevention Plan (SWPPP)

 Sediment shall be removed once it has accumulated to one-half the original height of the sock.
 Compost filter sock shall be replaced whenever it has deteriorated to such an extent that the effectiveness of sock is reduced.
 Compost filter socks shall remain in place until disturbed areas draining to the devices have been permanently stabilized in accordance with the permit.
 Upon removal of compost filter socks, the wooden stakes should be pulled and the biodegradable netting cut to encourage more rapid degradation.
 If the netting is non-biodegradable, the netting shall be cut and removed along with the stakes, but the compost filling may be left to further decompose and act as a soil amendment.

 Compost or non-treated wood used for compost filter sock filter media (filler material) shall be weed, disease, and pathogen free and derived from a clean source of woody organic matter.
 Compost shall be produced using an aerobic composting process meeting CFR 503 regulations including time and temperature data.
 The filler material shall be free of any refuse, contaminants or other materials toxic to plant growth.
-Test methods for the items below should follow U.S. Composting Council Test Methods for the Examination of Composting and Compost guidelines for laboratory procedures:
+Compost filter socks shall be in accordance with AASHTO R 51, and as follows:

 - Bulk density shall be a minimum of 14 lbs/cu ft (dry weight)